mmyszak999/django-ecommerce/README.md

 # django-ecommerce
-* Simple API created in Django and Django Rest Framework for creating order and
+* Simple API created in Django and Django Rest Framework for creating orders and accessing products

 ## Tech stack